What is the difference between proofreading and editing?

 What is Proofreading?

-Proofreading consists in fixing objective errors in language that mostly exist on the level of the word (spelling, capitalization, punctuation) or sentence (wrong syntax, incorrect placement of modifiers, and most grammar errors).
+Proofreading consists in fixing errors in language on the level of the word (spelling, capitalization, punctuation) or sentence (wrong syntax, incorrect placement of modifiers, and most grammar errors).
 Proofreading is usually the final step in the revision process and is a final quality check on the writing before you send it to your target reader or for publication.

 Most target readers will be on the lookout for language errors in your writing.
 But whereas errors in style and flow can still be overlooked depending on the publication or purpose of the document, objective language errors must ALWAYS be identified and corrected to ensure a professional manuscript or business document.

 - Are there errors in spelling or capitalization?

 - Are homophones (words that sound alike but have different spellings) avoided?

 Formatting includes the basic “rules” set out in the conventions of your academic field or the style guide used for specific journals.
 These can include issues with formatting style guides, English type (US or UK), capitalization rules, and even font and indentation.
 Good proofreaders understand most of the rules that academic and professional writers must follow.
 And if they don’t, they will research them and apply them during proofreading.

 A common misconception about proofreading is that it is easy and can even be effectively done by a spelling or grammar checker, either online or included in your word processing software.
 While grammar and spellcheck programs do a good job of finding cursory spelling and punctuation errors, they will miss most homophones and overlook grammar errors in complex sentences.
 Eliminating all objective errors in writing takes a deep understanding of how the terms and symbols should be correctly applied in English-language documents.